 Our industry and the broader economy have experienced supply chain challenges, including product delays and backlogged orders, shortages in raw materials and components, labor shortages, transportation challenges, and higher costs.
-We have aggressively responded to these supply chain issues which have largely improved and become manageable during the first six months of 2023, except with respect to certain products in our EES and UBS segments.
-We intend to continue to actively manage the impact that these supply chain issues may have on our results of operations.
+We have aggressively responded to these supply chain issues which have largely improved and progressively become manageable through the first nine months of 2023.